Selena (film): Casting

 Roger Mussenden was hired as casting director, and he held casting calls throughout the United States including San Antonio, Texas, Miami, Chicago, New York City, and Los Angeles.
 Casting calls began on March 16, 1996, and concluded on March 23.
-Over 21,000 people auditioned for the title role, becoming the second largest audition since the search for Scarlett O'Hara in Gone With the Wind (1939).
+Over 21,000 people auditioned for the title role, becoming the second largest audition since the search for Scarlett O'Hara in Gone with the Wind (1939).
 Casting turnouts reached 10,000 in Los Angeles and 5,000 in Chicago, while turnouts reached 8,000 in San Antonio.
 Mussenden chose newcomer 10-year-old Rebecca Lee Meza of Harlingen, Texas to portray young Selena.

 Mexican actress Salma Hayek was invited to test the role of Selena by Esparza.
-Hayek turned the role down; she said she felt it was "too early" to base a movie on Selena and that it would be emotional because Selena's death was still being covered on U.S. television.
+Hayek turned the role down; she said she felt it was "too early" to base a movie on Selena and that it would be too emotional.
 Abraham discovered an actress in Los Angeles and wanted her for the role as Selena, despite her inability to convince the casting crew.
-He later had a change of heart when American actress and dancer Jennifer Lopez had showed up for the audition.
+He later had a change of heart when American actress and dancer Jennifer Lopez showed up for the audition.

 Lopez found the audition process an elaborated procedure and was asked to sing, dance, and act out the elopement scene in front of the casting crew and Abraham.
 Within three takes of the elopement scene, Lopez convinced the entire casting crew who believed her performance was "among the strongest".
 Lopez had previously worked with Nava in My Family (1995).
 Screen testing was described as "grueling" and required "nine minutes of singing and dancing and eight pages of script."
 After the announcement that Lopez would portray Selena, news media and fans criticized Abraham for choosing Lopez, a New York City native born to Puerto Rican parents, to play a Texan of Mexican descent.